erikbg7/world-cup-microapp/README.md

 - Other information such as games statistics or live results are scrapped and shown on demand using Next API endpoints.

-- Finall, static information (stadiums, teams, etc) is hardcoded and used without further manipulation.
+- Finally, static information (stadiums, teams, etc) is hardcoded and used without further manipulation.

 ## Tech Stack